KaterinaIngrova/ScratchColonyQuantification/README.md

  - Function for analyzing data from colony formation assay experiments
  - Provides data on the number of colonies and the area of the well covered by colonies in cm2

-Datasets/
- - Folder with sample datasets for function testing